cstl-kaist/cs374-2025-spring/logistics.md

 **Nanoquiz and in-class activities**: You'll get to see your nanoquiz grades after class. **3** lowest grades will be removed in your final grade.
 This covers all lateness and absence cases, so use them sparingly.
 If you have a special situation (e.g., medical, family) regarding your attendance, please talk to course staff.

-**Late policy**: No late submissions are allowed for the project.
-For individual assignments, you'll lose 10% for each late day.
+**Late policy**: For late submissions of individual homework and group assignments, you'll lose 10% for each late day.
 Submissions will be accepted until three days after the deadline.
-No submission automatically gets a 0.
+Failure to submit will result in an automatic 0.

 <!-- TOC --><a name="academic-integrity-and-collaboration"></a>
 ## Academic Integrity and Collaboration